 - Contact Details

-Full form of Karnataka PGCET is Karnataka Post Graduate Common Entrance Test.
-Karnataka Examination Authority (KEA), Government of Karnataka conducts PGCET for admission into various PG courses in Karnataka.
+The full form of Karnataka PGCET is Karnataka Post Graduate Common Entrance Test.
+Karnataka Examination Authority (KEA), the Government of Karnataka conducts PGCET for admission into various PG courses in Karnataka.
 Candidates can get admission into government seats as well as for Management Quota seats through Karnataka PGCET.

-Courses Offered: Through Karnataka PGCET 2020 various courses like ME, M.Tech, MCA, MBA and M.Arch are offered in colleges/universities in Karnataka.
+Courses Offered: Through Karnataka PGCET 2021, various postgraduate courses like ME, M.Tech, MCA, MBA, and M.Arch are offered in colleges/universities across Karnataka.

-Level: Karnataka PGCET is a state-level entrance examination for admission in universities/ colleges in Karnataka into various PG level courses.
+Level: The Karnataka PGCET is a state-level entrance examination for admission in universities/ colleges in Karnataka into various postgraduate level courses.

-Frequency: KEA conducts Karnataka PGCET once every academic year.
+Frequency: The Karnataka Examination Authority conducts the Karnataka PGCET once every academic year.

-- If candidate is qualified in GATE 2020 and has a valid GATE Score, then he can get admission through this score but he/she has to keep in mind that they have to apply for Karnataka PGCET.
+GATE Aspirants: If the candidate is qualified in GATE 2021 and has a valid GATE Score, then he/she can get admission through this score, but they have to keep in mind that they need to apply for the Karnataka PGCET 2021 also.

 |Name of the Examination||Karnataka Post Graduate Common Entrance Test|